repobee/repobee-sanitizer/README.md

 one that is current, and one that will replace it.
 Example 1 and 2 shows us a piece of code used in the KTH course DD1338.
 This code is part of an assignment where students are asked to implement a test function.
-The example shows a finished solution that is availiable to the teachers of the course.
-However, because of `repobee-sanitizer` and the `REPLACE-WITH` marker, the code can be reduced to the following:
+The example shows a finished solution that is available to the teachers of the course.
+However, because of `Sanitizer` and the `REPLACE-WITH` marker, the code can be reduced to the following:

 ```java